sirkoik/CurriculumVitae/README.md

 ## Classes and Conferences

-Classes I have taken, as well as conferences I have attended.
+Classes I have taken and conferences I have attended.